 Some women should not use the pill.
 For example, you should not take pill if you are pregnant or think you may be pregnant.
-You should not use the pill if you have had any of the following conditions:
+You should not use the pill if you have any of the following conditions:

-- Heart attack or stroke. - Blood clots in the legs (thrombophlebitis), lungs (pulmonary embolism), or eyes. - Blood clots in the deep veins of your legs. - Known or suspected breast cancer or cancer of the lining of the uterus, cervix, or vagina. - Liver tumor (benign or cancerous). - Or, if you have any one of the following: - Chest pain (angina pectoris). - Unexplained vaginal bleeding (until a diagnosis is reached by your doctor). - Yellowing of the whites of the eyes or of the skin (jaundice) during pregnancy or during previous use of the pill. - Known or suspected pregnancy.
+- A history of heart attack or stroke. - Blood clots in the legs (thrombophlebitis), lungs (pulmonary embolism), or eyes or a history of these conditions. - Breast cancer or a history of breast cancer. - Liver tumor (benign or cancerous). - Chest pain (angina pectoris). - Unexplained vaginal bleeding (until a diagnosis is reached by your doctor). - A history of yellowing of the whites of the eyes or of the skin (jaundice) during pregnancy or during previous use of the pill. - Known or suspected pregnancy.